Reine Minoru: 2017: three-year-old season

 Reine Minoru was stepped up in distance for the Yushun Himba over 2400 metres at Tokyo on 21 May and started the 9.4/1 fourth choice in the betting but after reaching fifth place on the final turn she faded in the straight and came home thirteenth of the eighteen runners behind Soul Stirring.

 After a summer break Reine Minoru returned on 17 September and finished ninth in the Rose Stakes before running unplaced behind Deirdre in the Shuka Sho a month later.
 Hitoshi Nakai blamed the poor condition of the track for her disappointing performance in the latter race.
 On 19 November at Kyoto Racecourse she was matched against male opposition in the Mile Championship and produced a much better effort: starting a 46/1 outsider she settled in fifth place before moving up to dispute the lead in the straight and finished a close fourth behind Persian Knight, Air Spinel and Sungrazer.
 The filly ended her season on 21 December by finishing seventh behind Isla Bonita in the Hanshin Cup.

 In the official Japanese ratings for 2017, Reine Minoru was rated the third-best three-year-old filly, behind Soul Stirring and Deirdre.

 2018–19: later career

 Reine Minoru remained in training as a four-year-old in 2018 but failed to win or place in seven races.
 After finishing sixth in the Ocean Stakes at Nakayama Racecourse she produced her best performance of the season when she finished seventh behind Fine Needle in the Takamatsunomiya Kinen on 25 March beaten only two lengths by the winner.
 She subsequently ran unplaced in the Victoria Mile, Yasuda Kinen, Swan Stakes, Mile Championship and Hanshin Cup.

 In February 2019 Reine Minoru came home eleventh of the seventeen runners behind Dea Ragalo in the Kyoto Himba Stakes and was retired from racing.

 Breeding record

 Reine Minoru was retired from racing to become a broodmare.
-She was covered by Leontes shortly after her last race and her first foal was expected in 2020.
+She was covered by Leontes shortly after her last race and foaled a filly named Cotton Candy.
+In addition, Reine Minoru has been covered by Bricks and Mortar, Epiphaneia, and Saturnalia as of 2023.